postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.4 =

+- Minification did not properly occur in 1.0.3.
+Sorry for the sloppy releases.
+We're going to work on automating it.

+= 1.0.3 =

+- Fixed a bug in which installing Postmatic from the dashboard did not work.
+- Fixed a bug in which bypostauthor comment styling was inherited by the children of the author comment.
+- Fixed a bug keeping Simple Comment Editing from working correctly.
+Sorry for all that.

 = 1.0.2 =

 - Fixed the nasty bug that kept descending comments from sorting in the correct order.
 Again.
 Sorry.